leandromoreira/ffmpeg-libav-tutorial/README.md

 printf("\tCodec %s ID %d bit_rate %lld", pLocalCodec->long_name, pLocalCodec->id, pCodecParameters->bit_rate);
 ```

-With the codec we can allocate memory for the [`AVCodecContext`](https://ffmpeg.org/doxygen/trunk/structAVCodecContext.html) which will hold the context for our decode/encode process but then we need to fill this codec context with CODEC parameters, we do that with [`avcodec_parameters_to_context`](https://ffmpeg.org/doxygen/trunk/group__lavc__core.html#gac7b282f51540ca7a99416a3ba6ee0d16).
+With the codec, we can allocate memory for the [`AVCodecContext`](https://ffmpeg.org/doxygen/trunk/structAVCodecContext.html), which will hold the context for our decode/encode process, but then we need to fill this codec context with CODEC parameters; we do that with [`avcodec_parameters_to_context`](https://ffmpeg.org/doxygen/trunk/group__lavc__core.html#gac7b282f51540ca7a99416a3ba6ee0d16).

-Once we filled the codec context we need to open the codec.
+Once we filled the codec context, we need to open the codec.
 We call the function [`avcodec_open2`](https://ffmpeg.org/doxygen/trunk/group__lavc__core.html#ga11f785a188d7d9df71621001465b0f1d) and then we can use it.

 ```c
 AVCodecContext *pCodecContext = avcodec_alloc_context3(pCodec);